thinkcompany/think_dev-standards/development-standards/javascript/general-authoring.md

 var superPower = new SuperPower();
 ```

-Variables can be defined on their own line or sequentially.
-Sequential `var` declarations should be placed on their own line, and indented.
+Variables can be defined one per line or sequentially.
+If declaring sequentially, `var` declarations should be placed on their own line, and indented.
+Project teams should agree on a declaration format and follow it consistently throughout the lifecycle of the application.

 ```javascript
 // bad